MileHacker Logo

 Cycling

-• Coastal Path: The Sendero del Litoral is ideal for leisurely cycling, with flat terrain and sea views.
+• Coastal Path: The Sendero del Litoral is well-suited for leisurely cycling, with flat terrain and sea views.

-• Mountain Biking: Trails in the Sierra Blanca and surrounding mountains cater for various skill levels.
+• Mountain Biking: Trails in the Sierra Blanca and surrounding mountains cater to various skill levels.

 • Bike Rentals: Including e-bikes, are available from numerous shops for easy exploration.